yingxingcheng/2024-python-project-feedback/phase1/group-07.md

 **Other feedback:**

 - To provide an option for the color scheme, `argparse` could be used to specify the choices of all color schemes from `Matplotlib`.

+### Thursday (June 20)

+Summary of feedback after second week

+Below, you'll find a summary of our discussion.

+**Activity:**

+- Finshed the project and very nice pictures.